zhjngli/board-game-ml/README.md

 ### Games
 - A [random walk game](src/games/random_walk/random_walk.py) which scores points at the right bound and loses points at the left bound.
 This is trained with q-learning and a monte carlo method.
 - [Tic-tac-toe](src/games/tictactoe/tictactoe.py).
-This game can be successfully trained using the monte carlo learning method.
+This game can be successfully trained using the monte carlo learning method, and with alpha zero.
 - [Digit party](src/games/digit_party/digit_party.py).
 Though naive q-learning should be able to learn this game, it is intractable as the number of states is just too high.
 Deep q-learning should work better.
 - [Ultimate tic tac toe](src/games/ultimate_ttt/ultimate.py).
 Works ok with simple Monte Carlo method but even better with Alpha Zero.